By Allison Denney

 Most of the time, we have to work hard to keep ourselves going.
 Getting a massage is a little like moving without moving.
 Powering up from the inside will never be replaced, but a little assisted motion from the outside can be as significant as using a rain jacket to get you through a storm.

-Keeping Things Flowing
+Massage Keeps Things Flowing

 There is a saying in traditional Chinese medicine: “Movement is life.
 Stagnation is death.”
 We thank you, science, for helping us understand why this is a profound statement.
 But also, thank you, intuition, for guiding us when we could not see.
 All that pushing and pulling has done wonders from the beginning.
 How we understand it all has expanded our abilities to help the human form perform more humanly.
 The constant remains, though.
 Massage and bodywork keep things flowing.
 And that is a good thing.